mrciolino/wiki-backup/timeline.md

 - Donald duck gives the party directions to the ancient elven city beneath the ocean as it is supposedly somewhere related to Spoops.
 He provides the party with a belt of intellect and tells the party to make Spoops wear it as it will wipe any memories he makes with it on once he removes it.
 For some reason Donald is adamant that Spoops not learn more about his past.
 Spoops does wear it, bjt the party fills him in on everything he forgets later.
 - Seeking treasure in the sunken high elf kingdom (finding Jormungandr)
 - Just before entering the throne room, The Witch King arrives saying hell help them out.
 The party doesnt particularly want hos help as they dont trust him, but he just laughs and joins anyway.
 - The party arrive in the throne room where they see a massive ball of energy above a pedestal.
 Here Jormungandr is sealed away.
 Spoops uses his blade, The Cleanser, to break the seal, and at the same time, he Soul Steals the serpent.
 Spoops is overcome sith memories and has flashbacks to his time living among the people here, and remembers how he had initially sealed Jormungandr here to put an end to Glub Glub's invasion.
-All these memories magically play out before the party.
 The party engages Jormungandr, attempting to subdue him as he thrashes about, resisting the Soul Steal.
 Spoops then successfully Soul Steals Joungandr, as he prys Jormungandr's soul out with all his might.
 Needing a vessel to hold the soul, The Witch King gifts Spoops a diamond inscribed with various magical runes to create a soul prison.
 Spoops seals Jormungandr's soul within the Diamond and uses soverign glue to attach the diamond to the front of his spine.
+The party uses rathwing's memory device to play out the visions and memories Spoops saw.
 - The party returns to the surface without the witch king where rhey take the belt back from Spoops and fill him in on what happened.
 - The party fights their way through a castle in an ancient elven city beneath the ocean.
 -